 The example list contains several Literal routes and several Segment routes.

-When matching against the HTTP request, the SimpleRouteStack
+When matching against the HTTP request, the SimpleRouteStack walks through the list

 of routes and tries to match each route in turn.
 Each route in the list has a priority;